 This patient was an elderly male with moderate prostatic symptoms.
 Transrectal sonography showed a severely enlarged prostate (benign prostatic hypertrophy).
 But at least part of the symptoms were due to multiple large stones in the urinary bladder.
 Both transabdominal and transrectal sonography show the bladder calculi gravitating to the dependent part of the urinary bladder.
-The cause of these multiple bladder calculi is obviously the persistent obstruction due to the enlarged prostate, resulting in incomplete evacuation of the urine.
-The varied in size from 15 to 27 mm., and I could count at least 4 of them.
+The cause of these multiple bladder calculi is obviously the persistent urinary tract obstruction due to the enlarged prostate, resulting in incomplete evacuation of the urine.
+The urinary bladder stones varied in size from 15 to 27 mm., and I could count at least 4 of them.
 The patient had severe urgency and incontinence.

 View the videos of this case: Ultrasound video clip of multiple, large bladder stonesBack to top

 Sonography of the pelvis in this female patient revealed an echogenic linear object with posterior acoustic shadowing in the urinary bladder.
 X-ray images reveal the object to be a T-shaped structure.
 Ultrasound and X-ray images are diagnostic of a Copper-T (IUCD or intrauterine contraceptive device) which migrated to the urinary bladder.
 A snap of the specimen after removal is also seen.
 It appears to be coated with urinary sediment.
 Images courtesy of Dr. Ravi Kadasne, UAE.